4815162342lost/generate_patching_report/README.md

 ### TODO list
 1) Improve documentation
-2) Automatize Outlook-notification sending
-3) Generate separate patching list for service owners
-4) Parallel the ssh-connection
+2) Parallel the ssh-connection
-5) Fix bug when autonotification e-mail is not created for servers which not require MM
+3) Fix bug when autonotification e-mail is not created for servers which not require MM
-6) Add parse-config option
-7) Add logrotate for scripts
+4) Add logrotate for scripts

 ### Solution for automatize several steps in patching process
 Hi, I am working as Linux engeneer and we have several hundred Linux-servers in our scope.
 We have a ugly patching process in our IT-infrastructure.
 And this scripts have been wrote for particilary automatize patching process.